branyerbjr/parqueaYA/README.md

 The project is structured as follows:

 - **`/esp32-cam`**: This directory contains the code and configuration for the ESP32-CAM device.
 It handles image capture, processing, and communication with the API.

 - **`/django-api`**: This directory houses the Django project, which serves as the REST API.
-It manages the data, user authentication, and communication between clients.
+It manages the data, user authentication, and communication between clients. [parqueaya-api](https://github.com/branyerbjr/parqueaya-a).

-- **`/react-frontend`**: This directory contains the React.js web frontend, which users can access through their web browsers to view and interact with the visual data.
+- **`/react-frontend`**: This directory contains the React.js web frontend, which users can access through their web browsers to view and interact with the visual data. [parqueaya-web](https://github.com/branyerbjr/parqueaya-web).

 - **`/android-app`**: Here, you'll find the Kotlin mobile app built with Android Studio.
-It allows users to access the system from their Android devices.
+It allows users to access the system from their Android devices. [parqueaya-android]().

 ## Getting Started